AdrianArnaiz/AdrianArnaiz/content/publication/COMSOTEC20/index.md

 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-- Ramírez‐Sanz, J.M
+- Jose L. Garrido‐Labrador
+- Jose M. Ramírez‐Sanz
-- Garrido‐Labrador, J.L.
+- admin
 - Ahedo, V.
+- César I. García‐Osorio
+- Jose I. Santos
-- admin
+- Jose M. Galán
-- García‐Osorio, C.
-- Santos, J.I
-- Galán, J.M.
 # Author notes (optional)

 #author_notes: